mrtksn/SwiftyState/README.md

 SwiftyState is a **State Engine** featuring a powerful **on-device debugger with a graphical user interface**.
 You can also do time travel in your app.
 Inspired by the Redux JS Library but not too much.

-This is the Demo App.
+*Here is a video preview of the Demo App.
 The UIKit elements automatically update as the state changes.
-The interface at the bottom is the on-device debugger where the developer can view and undo state changes.
+The interface at the bottom is the on-device debugger where the developer can view and undo state changes.*
 [![SwiftyState Demo App](http://img.youtube.com/vi/TwmqQTe3K58/0.jpg)](http://www.youtube.com/watch?v=TwmqQTe3K58)

 https://imgur.com/a/X9ENqwE